abhipath90/MCBTE/example_input_files/1D_ballistic_transient/README.txt

 Flux output Q*.txt will have each row corresponding to each spatial cell in the detector_location.txt and each column corresponding to each entry in the Measurement_times.txt

-Temperature output T*.txt has the same format as Q*.txt but contains the deviation of temperature from the equilibrium (300K) for each spatial cell at each timestamp.
+Temperature output T*.txt has the same format as Q*.txt but contains the deviation of temperature from the equilibrium (300 K) for each spatial cell at each timestamp.